-- Continue monitoring impact of the Covid-19 pandemic on licensure and registration, and nursing regulatory needs. - Collaborations with Albertson's, Inc. to continue additions and updates of online forms to comply with security issues; continue implementation of CE Broker; and continue updates related to NLC statutes and rules. - Monitor ongoing technology needs for Board operations to maintain security and functionality of office (hardware, software, etc.) - Succession planning of personnel. - Monitor the need for additional FTE's and/or consultant to address compliance, licensure, and core operations workload.
+- Continue monitoring impact of the Covid-19 pandemic and the critical nursing shortage on licensure and registration and nursing regulatory needs. - Collaborations with Albertson's, Inc., and National Council of State Boards of Nursing to continue advancing online databases and application processes which comply with security needs in the current environment, continue to work with CE Broker to provide efficiencies to the renewal processes, and continue updates related to NLC statutes and rules. - Monitor for Minnesota enactment of NLC due to the impact on income related to licensure. - Monitor for future implementation of the APRN Licensure Compact enacted in ND, UT, and DE, which requires 7 states total to join.
+Will require FTE and workload for technology and licensure changes for implementation of the compact. - Monitor ongoing technology needs for Board operations to maintain security and functionality of office (hardware, software, etc.). - Monitor the need for additional FTE's and/or consultants to address compliance, licensure, and core operations workload. - Succession planning of long-term personnel retirements. - Monitor the need for additional FTE's and/or consultant to address compliance, licensure, and core operations workload. - Explore development of an Alternative to Discipline program for ND nurses.